golden-vcr/terraform/README.md

 Accept the fingerprint of the host key if prompted, and you should be dropped into a shell on the droplet.
 If that works, then you've configured terraform correctly.

+### Verifying Cloudflare

+Once Cloudflare has been configured and DNS records have propagated, you should be able to resolve the IP address of the API droplet by running `nslookup goldenvcr.com`.

+Additionally, you should be able to SSH into the API droplet by simply running:

+- `ssh -i ~/.ssh/digitalocean-golden-vcr root@goldenvcr.com`